-Private jet charter to Georgia
+Private jet charter and flights to Georgia

 Georgia is a state of stunning contrasts, from ultra-modern cities to antebellum architecture and rolling mountain landscapes to beautiful coastline where wild horses roam the shore.
 As the last of the original 13 British colonies, the state is full of landmark sights, while a rich Civil War heritage only adds to the attraction for history buffs.
 Experience it all, simply charter a private jet to Georgia with Air Charter Service.